Kaidasenpai/JBAEM_VOL1_ISSUE1/Best Available Evidence_ Overcoming Barriers and Building a Platform for Clarity and Closer Collaboration/MD/Best Available Evidence_ Overcoming Barriers and Building a Platform for Clarity and Closer Collaboration.md

 ---
-[insert ibn sina picture with caption khairya]
+[insert ibn sina picture with caption]
 Excerpt from Ibn Sina’s The Canon of Medicine, showcasing his deep commitment to evidence, logic, and empirical observation in the pursuit of medical knowledge.